|Welcome | Log In|

 Answer: The Government Information Center, (Central Library, 6th floor) will have reproducible copies of basic schedules and forms.
 Handout copies for 2015 tax forms are limited to the 1040, 1040A, and 1040EZ forms and will be available at the Central Library and selected branch locations.
 Call our service desk at 214-670-1468 or one of these branches to inquire about specific forms.

 Question: Where can I obtain older tax forms and instruction booklets?

 Answer: The Government Information Center (Central Library, 6th floor) has most 1040 series forms, schedules and booklets between 1989 and the present.
-(We also have a few forms and booklets from 1984-88.)
 The IRS has online all forms and publications since1992.

 Question: How does the IRS Forms & Publications Hotline (1-800-829-3676) work?

 Answer: You may request free forms or publications which are then sent to you by postal mail.
-Please allow up to 10 days to receive these.
+Please allow at least 10 days to receive these.
 If a payment is not available when you place your order, it will be sent as soon as it becomes available.

 Question: Can you supply me with a W2 form?

 Answer: W2 forms, which indicate how much you earned and how much tax has been withheld from your pay during the year, must be obtained from your employer.
 If you are unable to get one from your employer by Feb.
 14th, follow these instructions.

 Question: Why does the library not supply copies of certain forms?